Stratford's Historic Spine: Streets and notable buildings

 The Historic Spine runs for approximately 0.6 miles (0.9 km) and begins in Henley Street at the birthplace of Shakespeare.
-Also along Henely Street lies the medieval public library.
+Also along Henley Street lies the medieval public library.

 It then meets Bridge Street where Market Hall is located, built in 1821.
 Also located along Bridge Street is the former location of the National Provincial Bank, a mock tudor building constructed in 1924.

 The route then goes into High Street.
 No.1 High Street is the former home of Shakespeare's daughter Judith and her husband, Thomas Quiney, from 1616 to 1637.
 Many of the buildings in High Street are Elizabethan characterized by their black and white facades, including the Grade II* listed Garrick Inn – reputedly the oldest pub in the town, and Harvard House which was built in 1596.

 Next along the route is The Corn Market, where four streets converge.
 Located on the corner of Chapel Street and Sheep Street is the stone built Town Hall, another Grade II* listed building and constructed in 1767.
 On the front of the building there is a statue of Shakespeare which was given by the Shakespearean actor David Garrick.
 Opposite the Town Hall is a High Victorian property built in 1883 for the Birmingham Banking Company.

 Along Chapel Street and next door to the Town Hall is the Shakespeare Hotel, a 16th-century building with a mock-tudor front added in 1920 and a mid-16th-century, five-gabled property next door which has been incorporated into the hotel.
 Opposite, there is a collection of 18th-century properties, with Nos 7 and 11 being timber-framed with 18th-century fronts.
 The Falcon Hotel, originally used as an inn, lies further along Chapel Street.
 It was built in around 1500 with a third floor added in the 17th century.
 Stratford's first bank was located at No. 21 Chapel Street, a timber-framed building which stands next door to another timber-framed property along the historic route.
 Next door to No. 21 Chapel Street is Nash's House at No. 22, another timber-framed building.
 It was owned by Thomas Nash who was the first husband of Elizabeth Hall, Shakespeare's granddaughter.
 Although dating back to Shakespeare's time, the facade of Nash's House was rebuilt in 1912.
 On the corner of Chapel Street and Chapel Lane is the site of New Place, built in the 1490s by Hugh Clopton and was the home of Shakespeare from 1597 until his death in 1616.
 The house was knocked down in 1759 and the site remains empty to this day.